Entanglement-Based Artificial Topology: Neighboring Remote Network Nodes: NEIGHBORING REMOTE NODES

 From the above, it may be concluded that only artificial topologies involving super-node and clients can be built upon the binary star graph state $\ket{S_{n_1,n_2}}$.
 The following Prop.~\ref{prop:03} and the subsequent Cors.~\ref{cor:03} and \ref{cor:04} prove, instead, that artificial topologies involving only clients belonging to different QLANs can be built by properly manipulating the binary star graph state.

-\begin{prop}[\textbf{Pure Peer-to-Peer}] Starting from a binary star graph state $\ket{S_{n_1,n_2}}$ shared between $n=n_1+n_2$ nodes belonging to two different QLANs, a $n_i$-complete connected graph state $\ket{K_{n_i}}$ , with $i=1,2$, shared between one client node of a QLAN and all the $(n_i-1)$-clients of the other QLAN can be obtained. \begin{proof} Please refer to App.~\ref{app:05}. \end{proof} \end{prop}
+\begin{prop}[\textbf{Pure Peer-to-Peer}] Starting from a binary star graph state $\ket{S_{n_1,n_2}}$ shared between $n=n_1+n_2$ nodes belonging to two different QLANs, a $n_i$-complete connected graph state $\ket{K_{n_i}}$ , with $i=1,2$, shared between one client node of a QLAN and all the $(n_i-1)$-clients of the other QLAN can be obtained. \begin{IEEEproof} Please refer to App.~\ref{app:05} for more details. \end{IEEEproof} \end{prop}

 As shown in Fig.~\ref{fig:07-a}, Prop.~\ref{prop:03} allows an arbitrary client belonging to a QLAN to share an artificial link with any client belonging to a different QLAN.
-Hence, it generates an artificial QLAN topology among \textit{peer} client entities -- thus, the naming ``pure'' -- by neighbouring remote nodes, despite the original constraints imposed by the physical topologies.
+Hence, it generates an artificial QLAN topology among \textit{peer} client entities -- thus, the naming ``pure'' -- by neighboring remote nodes, despite the original constraints imposed by the physical topologies.

 Indeed, a pure peer-to-peer artificial topology extends the flexibility on the choice of the identities of the nodes exploiting the ultimate artificial link, by involving only clients at different QLANs.
 This could be particularly advantageous for designing distributed network functionalities relying on clients communication capabilities.
 Indeed, if a client needs to communicate with a client belonging to a different QLAN, then -- by proactively manipulating the artificial topology -- the communication request is ready to be served, without further orchestration at the super-node.
 Indeed, the communication request is fulfilled by performing local unitaries without any additional quantum communications.
 And, actually, the client of the other QLAN can be selected by properly manipulating the initial binary star graph.
 Hence their identities can be engineered on-demand.